ielhatimi/elt-airflow/README.md

 ## Stack

 - PostgreSQL (source + destination)
-- Python ETL script (run as an Airflow task)
+- Python ELT script (run as an Airflow task)
 - dbt (for transformations)
 - Apache Airflow (for orchestration & scheduling)
 - Docker Compose (for containerized setup)